sherifa1010/Personal_Finance_Management/README.md

 # PERSONAL FINANCE MANAGEMENT

 # AUTHORS
-.
-SHERIFATU ABDUL RAZAK
+.SHERIFATU ABDUL RAZAK
-.
-AMINA
+.AMINA MOHAMMED RABIU

 # TABLE OF CONTENTS
 1.Project Description
 2.Features
 3.startup and installation

-#Project Description
+# Project Description
 PERSONAL FINANCE MANAGEMENT is the practice of effectively planning and managing your financial resources to achieve your life goals.
 It involves understanding your income, expenses, savings, and investments to make informed decisions about how to allocate your money wisely.

-#FEATURES
+# FEATURES
  1.Budgeting and Expense Tracking; Helps you allocate income toward expenses, savings, and investments.
+ 2.Income Management;Users can add, update, and delete income records based on specific criteria (e.g., source or date).
- 2.Income Management; It helps identify increase earnings in career growth.
+   It also identify increase earnings in career growth.
  3.Technology Integration; Offers real-time tracking and budgeting.
  4.Risk Management; Recommends appropriate insurance coverage like;health, life, property, etc.
  5.Financial Literacy; Builds awareness of financial concepts to make informed decisions.

- #Setup and Installation
+ # Setup and Installation
  1.requirement
   .Python 3
   .MySQL
   .Virtual Environment

-   #Installation steps
+  # Installation steps
  1.clone the repository
     git clone https://github.com/sherifa1010/Personal_Finance_Management.git
  2.move to te clone directory